pantheon-systems/documentation/source/content/guides/build-tools/03-pr-workflow.md

 ## Pull Request/Merge Request Introduction
 This section demonstrates the Build Tools project workflow by making a code change on a Git feature branch and opening a Pull Request/Merge Request to accept that change into the `master` branch.

-As a reminder, you will be working with the code repository hosted on *Git Provider*. *CI Provider* will then build the full site artifact and deploy it to the project's Pantheon site.
+As a reminder, you will be working with the code repository hosted on Github.
+CircleCI will then build the full site artifact and deploy it to the project's Pantheon site.

 Branches with an associated pull request are built and deployed to a [Pantheon multidev environment](https://pantheon.io/docs/multidev), with the pull request number being used to construct the multidev name.
 For example, pull request `12` will be deployed to a Pantheon multidev named `pr-12`.